fontle/obsidianOLD/Economics/Hist1/American Industrialisation.md

 ---
 In 1870-1914 two thirds of capital exports from London went to America due it being most profitable.

-Consequently, America then had large resources, territory and good institutions which could take advantage of said endowment without funneling resourcs to the few.
+Consequently, America then had large resources, territory and good institutions which could take advantage of said endowment without funnelling resources to the few.

 ### Mineral Production in America
 ---